ytopt-team/ytopt/docs/tutorials/convolution-2d/tutorial-convolution-2d-const.md

-Tutorial: Autotune the OpenMP version of convolution-2d
+Tutorial: Autotune the OpenMP version of convolution-2d with constraints
 ===================

 This tutorial describes how to define autotuning problem and an evaluating method for autotuning PolyBench convolution-2d.